Bitcoin miners’ rewards can vary greatly and unexpectedly due to several factors, which is why it’s vital to understand how mining revenue works.

 Another aspect of mining pools that affects revenue is their payment method and fees.
 Not all pools reward miners under the same mechanisms.

-Some pools pay miners for their work regardless of if the pool finds a block or not, but when they do, the pool operator keeps the block rewards.
+Some pools pay miners for their work regardless of if the pool finds a block or not.
+However, when they do, the pool operator keeps the block rewards.
 Others only pay them after finding a block, distributing the block rewards among all miners.
 In this case, the pool operators charge a fee to the miners.

 In conclusion, many factors affect Bitcoin mining revenue.
-If you want to start mining, you must know how hashrate, difficulty, fees, and mining pools determine how much you will earn.
+If you want to mine crypto, you should know how hashrate, difficulty, fees, and mining pools affect your revenue.

 Understanding how mining revenue works will enable you to better calculate your profitability.
 As a result, you’ll be able to adapt to any unexpected situations that could affect your mining operation.